- Pentaho, Big Data, and Hadoop

 PDI's Big Data Plugin

 The Pentaho Big Data plugin contains all of the job entries and transformation steps required for working with Hadoop, Cassandra, and MongoDB.
 PDI can be configured to communicate with most popular Hadoop distributions.
 See the Set up Pentaho to Connect to Hadoop Cluster section for more information.
-For a list of supported big data technology, including which configurations of Hadoop are currently supported, see the section on Supported Components.
+For a list of supported big data technology, including which configurations of Hadoop are currently supported, see the Components Reference.

 Connect to a Hadoop Cluster in PDI Client